Santa Rosa SEO Guide Helps Local Business Understand Search

 Search Engine Optimization: Understanding The Challenges

-However, there are people who charge tens or even hundreds of thousands of dollars advising large companies on how to achieve high rankings in national searches.
+On the national scene, there are people who charge tens or even hundreds of thousands of dollars advising large companies on how to achieve high rankings in keyword searches.
 Some are well worth what they charge.

 That said, it’s difficult for anyone to know with absolute certainty what it takes for a particular business to get its website on page 1 of Google–at least not without considerable research and testing.
 Here’s why: